fbpx

 4

-Speak with a mesothelioma patient advocate.
+Speak with a mesothelioma treatment guide.
 People with mesothelioma do not need to go through the treatment process alone.
-Patient advocates are the best ally.
+Patient advocates are the best mesothelioma treatment guides and allies.
 They provide information on which U.S. cancer centers have mesothelioma treatment programs, mesothelioma specialists, and mesothelioma clinical trials.
 Patient advocates also can help connect patients with specialists, answer questions and provide other resources.
-Rely on mesothelioma patient advocates – such as Mesothelioma Guide’s registered nurse Karen Ritter – for help navigating this complex cancer and how to treat it.
+Rely on these experts – such as Mesothelioma Guide’s registered nurse Karen Ritter – for help navigating treatment of this complex cancer.

 Treatment by Type of Mesothelioma